clinton-r/usefulKateScripts/README.md

 ### Installation

 Linux: copy the script files to ~/.local/share/katepart5/script/commands/ and then restart Kate.
-(This works for me on Linux Mint 20.2 with XFCE.)

-Windows: copy the script files to %USERPROFILE%\AppData\Local\katepart5\commands\ and then restart Kate.
-(Supposed to work, but didn't for me...)
+Windows: copy the script files to %USERPROFILE%\AppData\Local\katepart5\script\commands\ and then restart Kate.

 More info [here](https://docs.kde.org/stable5/en/kate/katepart/dev-scripting.html)